 - The kitchen takes on the risk of the supplier delivering the product.

 - The kitchen does not know how and in what conditions the boxes were kept in transported in.
-The visible appearance is not true indicator that these boxes are clean.
+The visible appearance is not a true indicator that these boxes are clean.

 - Pests have been known to lay eggs in the corrugated areas of the boxes( spaces between the boards meant for insulation).